FrederikTobner/cellox.vim/README.md

 ### Plug

-Add the following line to your Vim/NeoVim configuration file's Vim-Plug plugin section
+You can add the following line to your Vim or NeoVim configuration file Vim-Plug plugin section

 ```
 Plug 'FrederikTobner/cellox.vim'
 ```
-and then run PlugInstall.
+and then run PlugInstall to install the plugin using Plug.